-NEW ADDITION In circumstances where the applicant is unable to provide such a document, or officers have concerns that an individual's record requires closer scrutiny, other methods of verifying an Applicant's history may be required.
+Apr NEW ADDITION Dendix A - Vehicle Licence Conditions In circumstances where the applicant is unable to provide such a document, or officers have concerns that an individual's record requires closer scrutiny, other methods of verifying an Applicant's history may be required.
 The application will normally be referred to the Licensing Committee for determination, where the applicant will be given the opportunity to explain his or her circumstances and produce any other relevant documentation in support of the application.
 However, the starting position in cases where a certificate of good conduct cannot be provided is that the application should be refused unless there are exceptional reasons that would allow the committee to depart from policy.
 INSURANCE WRITE OFFS Vehicles which have been written off for insurance purposes will not be licensed unless they meet the following criteria: • The vehicle is a Category N insurance write-off • A vehicle identity check is produced • A full list of the damage sustained and the repairs carried out to the vehicle is produced • The vehicle meets all other requirements set out in this policy Any vehicle which has been written off for insurance purposes on more than one occasion will not be licensed.
-To provide a more comprehensive policy in respect of insurance write-off vehicles which are safe to be licensed. pendix A - Vehicle Licence Conditions 5 1 GENERAL All licensed vehicles shall: GENERAL All licensed vehicles shall: Removal of 'Not have been written off for Comply with Road Traffic legislation Comply with Road Traffic legislation insurance purposes at any time'.
-This has - Have one of the following vehicle type approvals: been replaced with a Have one of the following vehicle type approvals: I • Have one of the following vehicle type approvais. more comprehensive
+To provide a more comprehensive policy in respect of insurance write-off vehicles which are safe to be licensed.
+1 GENERAL GENERAL Removal of 'Not have All licensed vehicles shall: All licensed vehicles shall: been written off for insurance purposes Comply with Road Traffic legislation Comply with Road Traffic legislation at any time'.
+This has Have one of the following vehicle type approvals: Have one of the following vehicle type approvals: been replaced with a more comprehensive EC Whole Vehicle Type Approval; EC Whole Vehicle Type Approval; policy regarding